oroinc/documentation/book/installation.rst

     $ wget -c http://www.orocrm.com/downloads/crm-application.tar.gz
     $ tar -xzvf crm-application.tar.gz

-**1b.2.** Run the *composer update* command to update the downloaded libraries to the latest supported versions.
+**1b.2.** Run the *composer install* command with "--prefer-dist --no-dev" paremater to update the downloaded libraries
+          to the latest supported versions.
           (The source code archive contains all the required libraries.
 This will be installed to the "vendor" directory):

 .. code-block:: bash

     $ cd orocrm
-    $ composer update
+    $ composer install --prefer-dist --no-dev

 **1b.3.** Update the :ref:`configuration parameters <book-installation-github-clone-configuration-params>` , if necessary.
           Unlike when downloading from github repository, you won't be asked to define the parameters in the console,